victorqribeiro/pixelRestorer/README.md

 The algorithm does not work 100% of the cases nor with every possible image.
 For example, it doesn't work if the pixelSize is offsetted or if the image has a large area of the same color - as a background for instance.

 If most of the image is similar, like a image with a large solid white color as background and just a small portion of it being the pixel art, it can't figure out the right size of the pixelSize.
 Cause every window will have a low entropy value (since its most white, no matter what).

+## Disclaimer

+I do not own the images used in the examples, I googled them.
+If you are or know the authors, contact me and will give proper credit.